Don't mess with chips and cracks

 Windscreens in later model cars are bonded in place with a urethane adhesive, which provides structural strength.
 The correct procedures must be followed when replacing a windscreen fitted in this way, or problems will occur and vehicle strength will be jeopardised.

-Remember that a badly damaged windscreen can render your car unroadworthy, particularly if the damage affects the primary vision area and interferes with the driver's vision of the road.
+Remember that a badly damaged windscreen can render your car unroadworthy, particularly if the damage affects the primary vision area and interferes with the driver's vision.